Gandalf2004/Gandalf2004/README.md

 # 👋 Hi, I'm Gandalf2004!

-Hello i'm Martin H. Sharp also known under Gandalf.
+Hello i'm Martin also known under Gandalf.
 I come from Germany and, i'm into system and Embedded SW development and apparently also into Emulator development now, that's new.

 ## About Me